 Abstract

 A diabetes diagnosis entails important consequences for those receiving it.
 They receive important health information but also face the challenges of treating their dis-ease.
 We investigated the causal eﬀect of a diabetes diagnosis on health behaviours as well as on employment chances, two potentially intertwined factors.
 We used lon-gitudinal data from the China Health and Nutrition Survey (CHNS), covering 1997 to 2011.
-Two complementary statistical techniques—marginal structural models and fixed eﬀects—were used to estimate the causal eﬀect a diabetes diagnosis on alcohol consumption, smoking, BMI, waist circumference and daily calorie consumption as well as employment probabilities.
+Two complementary statistical techniques—marginal structural models and fixed eﬀects panel estimation—were used to estimate the causal eﬀect of a diabetes diagnosis on alcohol consumption, smoking, BMI, waist circumference and daily calorie consumption as well as employment probabilities.
 Both models suggested adverse associations with female employment chances (over 11 percentage points) and significant reductions in male body mass index (BMI), waist circumference and calorie consumption.
 These reductions were sustained over time.
 The eﬀects on behavioural outcomes for women were smaller and less consistent.
 The Chinese healthcare system needs to particu-larly address the needs of women with diabetes as they experience the most severe consequences and are unlikely to achieve a change in health behaviours.
 Future research is needed to unravel the mechanism behind these sex diﬀerences.

 0.1 Introduction

-While the risk factors for type 2 diabetes, post diagnosis blood glucose management and the resulting complications of poor management have received much attention and are quite well researched—even in the context of China (Batis et al., 2014; Chan et al., 2014; Ma et al., 2014; Pan, 2015; Yang, Zhao, et al., 2012; Zhao, Zhu, et al., 2012)—, the impact of health information received at diabetes diagnosis on health behaviours and economic outcomes is less well known.
-This is despite research suggesting that behaviour changes after a diabetes diagnosis can have positive eﬀects and reduce the risk of subsequent cardiovascular events(Long et al., 2014) and may help in eﬀectively managing blood glucose levels and achieving further treatment goals (Zhou et al., 2016).
+While the risk factors for type 2 diabetes, post diagnosis blood glucose management and the resulting complications of poor management have received much attention and are quite well researched—including in the context of China (Batis et al., 2014; Chan et al., 2014; Ma et al., 2014; Pan, 2015; Yang, Zhao, et al., 2012; Zhao, Zhu, et al., 2012)—, the impact of health information received at diabetes diagnosis on health behaviours and economic outcomes is less well known.
+This is despite research suggesting that behaviour changes after a diabetes diagnosis can have substantial positive eﬀects and reduce the risk of subsequent cardiovascular events(Long et al., 2014) and may help in eﬀectively managing blood glucose levels and achieving further treatment goals (Zhou et al., 2016).

 Such information may be particularly important for low- and middle-income countries (LMICs) such as China, where diabetes prevalence has surged from 1% in the early 1980s to about 10% in recent years (Hu, 2011; NCD Risk Factor Collaboration, 2016).
 Confronting this diabetes epidemic puts a strain on healthcare systems (Seuring, Archangelidi, et al., 2015), increasing the need to find highly cost-eﬀective prevention and treatment options in very resource constraint settings.
 However, to do this it is important to assess how successful the current system is in promoting positive health behaviours that are known to reduce the burden of diabetes.